boukhrisssaber/CyberHero/README.md

     *   **Systemd Service:** Create a `systemd` service for the Flask application to ensure it runs in the background and starts automatically on server boot.

 2.  **Security Enhancements:**
-    *   **Authentication:** Add a login page to the CISO Dashboard.
+    *   **Authentication:** Add a login page to the Manager Dashboard.
 Only authenticated users should be able to view data and perform actions.
 This is the single most important next step.
     *   **Role-Based Access Control (RBAC):** For a more advanced system, you could create different roles (e.g., an "Analyst" who can view results but not enroll users).

 3.  **Feature & UX Improvements:**